sadab-halim/AWS-Certified-Cloud-Practitioner/README.md

 - Provide block storage and Amazon S3-compatible object storage
 - **Snowball Edge (Storage Optimized)**: 80TB of HDD capacity for block volume and S3 compatible object storage
 - **Snowball Edge (Compute Optimized)**: 42 TB of HDD or 28TB NVMe capacity for block volume and S3 compatible object storage.
-- Use cases: large data cloud migrations, DC decommission, disaster recovery
+- **Use Cases**: large data cloud migrations, DC decommission, disaster recovery

 ## Snowmobile
 - Transfer exabytes of data (1 EB = 1,000 PB = 1,000,000 TBs)
-- Each Snowmobile has 100 PB of capacity (use multiple in parallel)
+- Each Snowmobile has **100 PB** of *capacity* *(use multiple in parallel)*
 - High security: temperature controlled, GPS, 24/7 video surveillance
 - Better than Snowball if you transfer more than 10 PB
-- Cargo Container filled with racks of storage and compute that is transported via a semi-trailer tractor truck to transfer 100 PB of data per trailer
+- Cargo Container filled with *racks of storage* and compute that is transported via a semi-trailer tractor truck to transfer 100 PB of data per trailer

 |    | Snowcone | Snowball Edge | Snowmobile |
 | -- | -------- | ------------- | ---------- |